MartinFortuna/pilates-store-p5/README.md

 - I've run the only CSS file in the templates folder, and no errors are shown.
 [CSS Validator](https://jigsaw.w3.org/css-validator/ "CSS Validator")

+### Console

+- No errors were found in the console.

+## Manual testing
+    - All tests below passed:
+        - Feedback messages:
+            - Almost all user actions have meaningful feedback messages, as intended.
+        - Navbar
+            - Unauthenticated user:
+                - The logo brings the user to the home page as intended.
+                - Boutique brings users to the login page as intended.
+                - My account, shows login, and logout as intended.
+            - Authenticated regular user:
+                - Boutique brings the user to the products page as intended.
+                - My account shows My profile, Logout, Logged as, as intended.
+                - My Profile brings the user to the profile page as intended.
+                - Logout brings user the to the logout page, as intended.
+            - Authenticated superuser:
+                - My account shows Product Management, My Profile, Logout, and logged as, as intended.
+                - Product management, brings the user to the Add a Product view, as intended.
+                - My Profile brings the user to the profile page as intended.
+                - Logout brings user the to the logout page, as intended.
+        - Home page
+            - All users:
+                - Subscribe correctly works as intended at the time of this test, please note that MailChimp may deactivate the API if fake emails are entered.
+                - Unsubscribe brings the user to the Unsubscribe page as intended, unsubscribe works as intended.
+        - Products page
+            - Shows all products as intended.
+            - Filter filters by price in ascending order as intended.
+            - Filter by rating filters in descending order as intended.
+            - Filter all products and return all products as intended.
+            - Filter Unisex works as intended.
+            - Filter Women works as intended.
+            - Filter Men works as intended.
+            - Filter Equipment works as intended.
+            - Filter Gear works as intended.
+            - The search bar works as intended when searching for existing products.
+            - If nothing matches the search criteria, or no search criteria is entered, an error message is displayed as intended and the user returns to the products page.
+            - The shopping cart Icon brings the user to the Shopping Bag page, as intended.
+            - If the product is clicked, brings the user the the product detail page as intended.
+        - Product Detail page
+            - Shows image, product name, price, category, rating, description, and quantity in stock as intended.
+            - Shows - and + inputs as well as size.
+Quantity < 1 and > 100 cannot be added to the bag, works as intended.
+            - Add to bag, per size and quantity works as intended.
+            - Keep shopping, works as intended.
+            - If a category is clicked, bring users to the products page showing all items of the selected category, which works as intended.
+            - If the image is clicked, brings the user to another page with a bigger picture, and works as intended.
+            - If the rate this product is clicked brings the user the the rate product page, which works as intended.
+            - Bag updates total if add to bag is clicked, works as intended.
+            - If the user re-clicks on the add to bag, the quantity is added the the bag's current quantity, which works as intended.
+        - Bag page
+            - If the shopping bag is empty, it displays No products in your bag yet! works as intended.
+            - Bag display total and free delivery delta, works as intended.
+            - Keep shopping brings the user to the products page, and works as intended.
+            - Secure checkout redirects to the checkout page and works as intended.
+                - If an item is in the bag:
+                    - The user can update the quantity, works as intended.
+                    - Subtotal is shown as intended.
+                    - The user can remove the product from the bag, works as intended.
+        - Checkout page
+            - The checkout form is prepopulated with the user information captured on account creation and works as intended.
+            - User can add or edit checkout form, works as intended.
+            - Order summary shows items in the bag, their subtotal, total, and delivery delta, as intended.
+            - The button to adjust the bag returns the user to the bag page, and works as intended.
+            - Checkout card details correctly return validation errors, as intended.
+            - Displays the amount to be charged, as intended.